kvljimenez/excel-pivot-table/README.md

-# Excel PivotTable tutorial on Vuepress
+# Vuepress Excel PivotTable tutorial

 ## Description

-This is a Vuepress project that can generate a basic tutorial on Excel PivotTable.
+This is a Vuepress project that can generate a basic tutorial on creating an Excel PivotTable.

 ## Prerequisit